-Prerequisite: CHEM 242.
-Students are encouraged to complete PHYS 272 before taking this course.
+Prerequisite: Students are encouraged to complete PHYS 272 before taking this course.

-CHEM 355 - Biochemical Metabolism
+CHEM 354 - Biochemical Metabolism

 A survey of the major metabolic pathways.
-Carbohydrate, lipid, electron transport and amino acid metabolic pathways will be explored at the molecular level.
-The molecular mechanisms of enzyme action and metabolic integration will be emphasized.
+Carbohydrate, lipid, electron transport and amino acid metabolic pathways are explored at the molecular level.
+The roles of enzymatic mechanisms and of metabolic integration in health and disease are emphasized.
+Mechanistic and structural considerations are also applied to drug design and drug metabolism.